khanna7/BARS/transmission_model/outputs.md

 * sd_steady_sex_without_condom: the number of sex acts between sero-discordant steady partners in which a condom was not used.
 * sc_steady_sex_with_condom: the number of sex acts between sero-concordant steady partners in which a condom was used.
 * sc_steady_sex_without_condom: the number of sex acts between sero-concordant steady partners in which a condom was not used.
+* on_art: the number of persons on ART at this time step.
+* on_prep: the number of persons on PrEP at this time.

 ### Partnership Events